1. Race to the Bottom? Local Tax Break Competition and Business Location (Accepted at AEJ: Applied Economics)

 I analyze how competition between localities affects tax breaks and business location decisions.
 I first use a geographic instrument to show that spatial competition substantially increases firm-specific property tax breaks.
 I then use this pattern to estimate a model of localities competing for mobile firms by offering tax exemptions.
 In counterfactual exercises, restricting which levels of government can offer tax breaks has little effect on equilibrium business locations but lowers total exemptions by 30%.
 This suggests that local tax break competition primarily reduces taxes for mobile firms and is unlikely to substantially affect the efficiency of business location.

-Place-based policy could improve efficiency if it targets areas with large amenity or agglomeration externalities.
-We begin by using a Census-updating instrument to show that increased federal spending in a county and the associated economic stimulus have substantial amenity externalities on average.
-We then employ two machine learning algorithms to conduct a data-driven search for heterogeneity in this effect and find that it is meaningfully larger in economically struggling counties.
-This suggests heterogeneity in amenity externalities works in favor of policies targeting struggling areas and should be considered in evaluations of specific place-based programs.
+Federal place-based policy could improve efficiency if it targets areas with large amenity or agglomeration externalities.
+We begin by showing that positive shocks to federal spending in a county and their associated economic stimulus substantially decrease crime, an important amenity.
+We then employ two machine learning algorithms—causal trees and causal forests—to conduct a data-driven search for heterogeneity in this effect.
+The effect is larger in below-median income counties, and the difference is economically and statistically significant.
+This heterogeneity likely improves the efficiency of the many place-based policies that target such areas.

 Information frictions in markets for insurance affect not only the choices consumers make, but also the menu of plans insurers offer.
 We illustrate this observation using an information friction in Medicare Advantage — beneficiaries pay two premiums, and one is much more salient.
 We begin by estimating demand and finding a larger elasticity for the salient versus non-salient premium.
 Next, we show that a model of insurer plan design produces simulated premiums matching the observed distribution when accounting for differential salience, but not when assuming equal elasticities across the two premiums.
 Finally, we simulate how plan enrollment would change if the friction were removed.
 Consumer surplus increases by $73/year when allowing insurers to redesign their plans, versus only $5/year holding supply fixed.